NuGet/Home/proposed/2022/vulnerabilities-in-restore.md

 - The objects within the array of objects **must** contain:
   - Severity, an `int`, where `0` means `low`, `1` means `medium`, `2` means `high`, `3` means `critical`
   - Advisory url, a url.
   - Versions, a version range in [NuGet range syntax](https://learn.microsoft.com/nuget/concepts/package-versioning#version-ranges) of affected package versions.
+This can contain prerelease versions as appropriate.
 - The package id **should** be lower case, but it **must** be a case insensitive string, expected to be a valid package id as prescribed by NuGet.
 - The version range **must** be case insensitive and normalized (does not include the metadata information).
 Server implementations written in .NET can use the `NuGet.Versioning` package's `VersionRange.ToNormalizedString()` method to get a compliant output.